oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 - `tokenizer`: A wrapper factory that initializes and gives access to the lexer used to tokenize the expressions.
 This tokenizer is used to manipulate the expression and properly display it.
-- `moo`: The third-party tokenizer that is reponsible to split the expression into atomic elements.
+- `moo`: The third-party tokenizer that is responsible to split the expression into atomic elements.
 It is not directly used by the calculator, as it is wrapped by the `tokenizer` wrapper factory.
-- `tokens`: A helper module that ease the processing of tokens (atomic elements) extracted from expressions.
-It provides functions to qualify tokens by categories, transform them into string values, or render them in HTML.
+- `tokens`: A helper module that eases the processing of tokens (atomic elements) extracted from expressions.
+It provides functions to qualify tokens by categories, or transform them into string values.
+- `expression`: A helper module that eases the processing of expressions.
+It provides functions to check presence of error, or to properly render the expression in HTML.
 - `terms`: The list of terms an expression can use.
 This is used to feed the tokenizer's engine and also to get the meaning of each token.
 - `labels`: The labels corresponding to the terms used in expressions, and the